choeffer/360pibot/docs/install.rst

 Another option is to clone the git repository to the ``home`` folder.
 This will automatically create the ``360pibot`` folder and download the project files.
-First, git will be installed if not already existing, then the repository will be cloned.
+First, git will be installed, then the repository will be cloned.

 .. code-block:: console